-- 1) Within 60 days of receipt of the report of findings and recommendations issued under 1614.204(i), the agency shall issue a final decision, which shall accept, reject, or modify the findings and recommendations of the administrative judge. - 2) The final decision of the agency shall be in writing and shall be transmitted to the agent by certified mail, return receipt requested, along with a copy of the report of findings and recommendations of the administrative judge. - 3) When the agency's final decision is to reject or modify the findings and recommendations of the administrative judge, the decision shall contain specific reasons for the agency's action. - 4) If the agency has not issued a final decision within 60 days of its receipt of the administrative judge's report of findings and recommendations, those findings and recommendations shall become the final decision.
-The agency shall transmit the final decision to the agent within five days of the expiration of the 60-day period. - 5) The final decision of the agency shall require any relief authorized by law and determined to be necessary or desirable to resolve the issue of discrimination. - 6) A final decision on a class complaint shall, subject to subpart D of this part, be binding on all members of the class and the agency. - 7) The final decision shall inform the agent of the right to appeal or to file a civil action in accordance with subpart D of this part and of the applicable time limits. - k.
+- 1) Within 60 days of receipt of the administrative judge's decision on the complaint, the agency will take final action by issuing a final order.
+The final order will notify the class agent whether or not the agency will fully implement the decision of the administrative judge and shall contain notice of the class agent's right to appeal to the Equal Employment Opportunity Commission, the right to file a civil action in federal district court, the name of the proper defendant in any such lawsuit, and the applicable time limits for appeals and lawsuits.
+If the final order does not fully implement the decision of the administrative judge, then the agency will simultaneously file an appeal in accordance with § 1614.403 and append a copy of the appeal to the final order.
+A copy of EEOC Form 573 shall be attached to the final order. - (2) If an agency does not issue a final order within 60 days of receipt of the administrative judge's decision, then the decision of the administrative judge shall become the final action of the agency. - (3) A final order on a class complaint shall, subject to subpart D of this part, be binding on all members of the class and the agency. - k.
 Notification of decision.
-The agency shall notify class members of the final decision and relief awarded, if any, through the same media employed to give notice of the existence of the class complaint.
-The notice, where appropriate, shall include information concerning the rights of class members to seek individual relief, and of the procedures to be followed.
-Notice shall be given by the agency within 10 days of the transmittal of its final decision to the agent.
+The agency will notify class members of the final decision and relief awarded, if any, through the same media employed to give notice of the existence of the class complaint.
+The notice, where appropriate, will include information concerning the rights of class members to seek individual relief, and of the procedures to be followed.
+Notice will be given by the agency within 10 days of the transmittal of its final decision to the agent.